Pathoschild/smapi-mod-dump/source/Seed Machines/SeedMachines/README.txt

 | themeName | String | Default | Theme name (you can add your own asset e.g. `assets/SeedMachinesMyTheme.png`.
 Then this parameter should be "MyTheme".|

 Release Notes
+ - 0.0.4-beta - current version - Updated minimum SMAPI version to 3.8.0
- - 0.0.3-beta - current version - Quick changes for parameterless constructors fix (v1)
+ - 0.0.3-beta - Quick changes for parameterless constructors fix (v1)
  - 0.0.2-beta - Fixed issue with loading of the assets on Android devices.
 Added compatilibty-fix for JsonAssets mod from spacechase0 (if it installed)
  - 0.0.1-beta - Added base functionality for Seed Machine and Seed Bandit.